-Christmas Sugar Cookies are classic dessert.
-But, these cute, red, white and green striped Christmas tree cookies will make your holiday season merry and bright!!!
+Christmas Sugar Cookies are a classic dessert.
+These cute, red, white and green striped Christmas tree cookies will make your holiday season merry and bright!
+Everyone needs an easy sugar cookie recipe in their arsenal!

 - 3 cups all-purpose flour